-“This recipe was Aunt Nora’s and it is a good white cake if you don’t have hickory nuts.
-I have also used pecans and it is almost as good.
+“This recipe was Aunt Nora’s, and it is a good white cake if you don’t have hickory nuts.
+I have also used pecans.
+It is almost as good.
 Most people won’t know the difference.
 A friend who lives in Lancaster, PA sends me hickory nuts for my birthday.
 I use the basement vise to crack them.
 A hammer is nearly impossible.
-Apparently, the Amish have not chopped down their hickory nut trees like the Indiana people.”Written by my aunt on a copy of the recipe given to my sister.
+Apparently, the Amish have not chopped down their hickory nut trees like the Indiana people.”—Aunt Marg

 One more thing.
 The raspberry filling is my addition.
 It’s not necessary, but my family loves it.

 Ingredients and Substitutions